ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ls -l
 ```
+if you get errors regarding functions not being declared explicitly, ignore for now and move forward.

-10. open up a new console (yes, a third one) and attach a geth node with the `ipc` path saved before while starting the sync (also check in the older console if syncing)
+11. open up a new console (yes, a third one) and attach a geth node with the `ipc` path saved before while starting the sync (also check in the older console if syncing)

 ```bash
 geth attach /Users/noslav/uc_node_1409/geth.ipc //the path will be different in your case
 ```

-11. create a new account from which we will deploy our contract and also be able call functions on our deployed contract for which you have the private keys, enter an easy password so we can use it frequently (& fast), to know about the list of available commands for geth look [here](https://ethereum.stackexchange.com/questions/28703/full-list-of-geth-terminal-commands)
+12. create a new account from which we will deploy our contract and also be able call functions on our deployed contract for which you have the private keys, enter an easy password so we can use it frequently (& fast), to know about the list of available commands for geth look [here](https://ethereum.stackexchange.com/questions/28703/full-list-of-geth-terminal-commands)

 ```bash
 > personal.newAccount()